rintoj/ngx-virtual-scroller/README.md

 ## Loading in chunk

-`change` event is fired every time `start` or `end` index change.
+The event `end` is fired every time scroll reaches at the end of the list.
 You could use this to load more items at the end of the scroll.
 See below.

 ```